Tain Royal Academy

 Golspie High School, Invergordon Academy and Tain.

 As of January 2017 it has a school roll of 590 pupils.

 History

 In 1809 a royal charter was signed by King George III for an academy to be built in Tain.
 The school opened in 1813.
 A new school building was opened in 1969, extended in 1978.

-A £45 million campus with facilities catering for three to 18 year olds is to be located on the existing Tain Royal Academy site.
+A £45 million campus with facilities catering for 3 to 18 year olds is to be located near the existing Tain Royal Academy site.
 In 2015, these plans were approved by Highland Council and then Scottish Government Ministers.